eourcs/markov-music/README.md

 Amount of notes generated can be changed in main.py

-Input: Trainer file in ABC notation
+Input: Trainer file in ABC notation or (step, beat) notation

 Output: Computer-generated music